textdb/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

    - Select **Review + create** to move to the next step.

-3. Select **Create** on the Create blade to provision the virtual machine.
+5. Select **Create** on the Create blade to provision the virtual machine.

-4. It may take 10+ minutes for the virtual machine to complete provisioning.
+6. It may take 10+ minutes for the virtual machine to complete provisioning.

-5. You can move on to the next task while waiting for the lab VM to provision.
+7. You can move on to the next task while waiting for the lab VM to provision.

 ### Task 3: Provision Azure Databricks

 In this task, you will create an Azure Databricks workspace.

-1. In the [Azure portal](https://portal.azure.com), select **+Create a resource**, enter "databricks" into the Search the Marketplace box, select **Azure Databricks** from the results, and select **Create**.
+1. In the [Azure portal](https://portal.azure.com), select **+Create a resource**, then enter "databricks" into the Search the Marketplace box

+2. Select **Azure Databricks** from the results, and then select **Create**.

    ![In the Azure navigation pane, +Create a resource is selected.
 In the Everything blade, "databricks" is entered into the Search the Marketplace box, and Azure Databricks is selected in the results.](media/create-resource-azure-databricks.png 'Create Azure Databricks')

-2. On the Azure Databricks Service blade, enter the following:
+3. On the Azure Databricks Service blade, enter the following:

    - **Workspace name**: Enter iot-db-workspace-SUFFIX